Macrometacorp/docs/docs/quickstart.md

 IN addresses
 ```

-You have a full functional API for your app.
-[We made a front-end for you to take your new backend for a spin](https://github.com/Macrometacorp/tutorial-addressbook-restql).
+You have a full functional API for your application.
+[We made a front-end for you to take your new back-end for a spin](https://github.com/Macrometacorp/tutorial-addressbook-restql).

 ## Next Steps

-Now that you've build your app, full stack, you can dig into the docs and see what else Macrometa can help you build [Essentials](essentials/index.md) guide.
+Now that you've build your application, you can dig into the docs and see what else Macrometa can help you build [Essentials](essentials/index.md) guide.